How to add custom fonts to your WordPress website

 STEP 3: From the Upload Font screen: Name your font; Choose the font file/s from your computer ensuring they’re in one or more of the supported formats; For Supported Font Weights I generally tick All so I have all the weights to choose from; Click Upload.

-STEP 4: Adjust the sizing, colour, etc. for your text and click the Save button.
+STEP 4: Adjust the sizing, colour, etc. for your text, just like you would with any other font, and click the Save button.

 Now you’ll be able to select your custom font from any font dropdown box within the Divi builder.
 It’s not just for Text modules either.
 You can add a custom font to your testimonials, buttons, sliders, to ANY module your creative heart desires.